 FAQs: teamLab Tokyo with kids

-Allow around 2 to 3 hours for teamLab Planets and 3 hours for teamLab Borderless.
+Allow around 2 to 3 hours for teamLab Planets and about 3 hours for teamLab Borderless, depending on how quickly you move through the exhibits.

 Where to next?